 The CDAC service began in Iowa in 1996 and was the first attempt by the State to offer self-directed services.
-CDAC is a self-directed service that offers the member employer authority only.
-There are two CDAC services-skilled and unskilled.
+CDAC is comprised of 2 components: CDAC-Skilled and CDAC-Unskilled.
+Both components offer self-directed services.
+CDAC-Skilled offers the member employer authority only.
+CDAC-Unskilled provides both the employer authority and the budget authority.
 See Appendix C for service description and provider qualifications.
 All CDAC providers are enrolled Medicaid providers, and may be an individual employee or an agency.
-There are no FMS or ISB services to support the CDAC service and the enrolled CDAC provider performs all billing through the Medicaid MMIS systems.
-The IME Provider Services Unit has dedicated staff available to address CDAC issues and support the Individual CDAC provider with billing.
-The member's case manager is available to support the member when using CDAC services.
+There are no FMS or ISB services to support the CDAC service, and the enrolled CDAC provider performs all billing through the Medicaid MMIS systems.
 The member is responsible for completing the CDAC agreement with the CDAC provider.
 The CDAC agreement identifies the personal care services that will be performed.
 The member is responsible for hiring, directing, and supervising the CDAC provider to assure their identified needs are being met.
-Members are also responsible for signing CDAC timecards to allow payment for services.